industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install.md

 **IE Flow Creator**

-The raw data from the PLC have to be aggregated to the four units: Energy, Water, Pressured Air and Produced Bottles.
+Aggregate the raw data from the PLC to the four units: Energy, Water, Pressured Air and Produced Bottles.
 After aggregation the data are subscribed via MQTT to the Cloud Connector to send them to the Central Device.
 Additionally the topic from the metadata will be adjusted to prevent a collision with the data from S7-Connector

 - Import the JSON-File